 The Goodwin team, along with counsel for other creditors, secured injunctions based on the pari passu (equal treatment) clauses in the defaulted bonds, which enjoin Argentina from paying on Exchange Bonds unless Argentina also makes a ratable payment to Goodwin’s client and others.
 Goodwin’s client and other plaintiffs received their pari passu injunctions in early 2010.

 The injunctions were twice affirmed by the Second Circuit, and the Goodwin team and other creditors’ counsel successfully opposed a total of three petitions for certiorari to the U.S. Supreme Court.
 The most recent denial of certiorari, on June 16, 2014, resulted in the injunctions taking full effect.

 Recognizing the significance of these legal victories, and to “honor those firms that played a substantial role in the year’s most distinguished cross-border work,” The American Lawyer recognized Goodwin Procter and other firms representing the largest creditors of Argentina at its annual Global Legal Awards ceremony on September 15 in New York City.

-In addition to Poss and Carroll, Goodwin’s team included Willy Jay and Jaime Santos.
+In addition to Carroll, Goodwin’s team included Willy Jay and Jaime Santos.